whitebox-co/qa-engineer-tests/README.md

 ### Installation

-Make sure [NodeJs](https://nodejs.dev/en/) is installed at latest version.
+Make sure [NodeJs](https://nodejs.dev/en/) is installed at the latest version.
 It is recommended to install [nvm](https://github.com/nvm-sh/nvm) to manage node installation versions.

 After installation of Node switch to the latest stable version.